 Nighttime at Under Canvas brings out a sight few of us see anymore: a sky bursting with billions of stars.
 The dark skies at our camps are the perfect setting to learn the art of stargazing and soak up the very special experience of sleeping under a blanket of stars that only the great outdoors can offer.
 You don’t even need a telescope to practice astronomy at our camps.
 All you need to start is the naked eye: ID-ing the constellations and brightest stars.
-Now located near four International Dark Sky Parks—Arches National Park, Canyonlands National Park, Grand Canyon National Park, and newly designated Zion National Park—Under Canvas Moab, Under Canvas Grand Canyon, and Under Canvas Zion in particular offer especially epic night-sky viewing.
+Now located near four International Dark Sky Parks—Arches National Park, Canyonlands National Park, Grand Canyon National Park, and newly designated Zion National Park—Under Canvas Moab, Under Canvas Grand Canyon, Under Canvas Lake Powell – Grand Staircase, and Under Canvas Zion in particular offer especially epic night-sky viewing.

 Founded in 2001, the International Dark Sky Places Program preserves and protects these stunning dark sites through environmentally responsible outdoor lighting and community education.
 Joining the dark sky movement, Under Canvas camps are designed to minimize disturbance and maximize open space—utilizing low level lighting throughout all of our camps to help mitigate light pollution and amplify the night sky.
 While at camp, guests will notice our unique outdoor lighting and will also be given low-light USB charged lanterns to light the way as they explore under the stars.